misraj-ai/quranhub/README.md

 ## 📖 Overview

-QuranHub API is a powerful, feature-rich REST API developed by **Misraj AI** that provides comprehensive access to Quranic content, including multiple translations, tafsir (commentaries), audio recitations, and advanced search capabilities.
+Quran Hub API is a powerful, feature-rich REST API developed by **Misraj AI** that provides comprehensive access to Quranic content, including multiple translations, tafsir (commentaries), audio recitations, and advanced search capabilities.
 Built with modern Python technologies and PostgreSQL, it serves as a complete backend solution for Islamic applications and research projects.

 **Full Documentation**: [https://qurani.ai](https://qurani.ai)